Interior view of a restorers' workshop, showing two male restorers working on a mill's new brake wheel

 How Do We Conduct a Skills Audit of Our Board and What Skills Does a Strong Heritage Board Need?

-What is this resource for?
+What is this advice about?

-This resource aims to provide a model for heritage sector organisations on how to audit their boards, identify what skills are present and to what level, and develop actions from the findings.
+This advice aims to provide a model for heritage sector organisations on how to audit their boards, identify what skills are present and to what level, and develop actions from the findings.
 It also outlines skills a heritage board needs to govern well.

-This resource forms part of a wider strand of work around heritage board diversity.
+The advice forms part of a wider strand of work around heritage board diversity.
 For other resources in this series, see the 'Inclusive governance boards and diverse trustees' section of the Inclusive Heritage Advice Hub.

 What are the key points?